-- · Retaining existing trees, bush, or other natural features on sites; and - Landscaping public places.
+- · Retaining existing trees, bush, or other natural features on sites; and - Landscaping public places

-There are not natural features of note within the Plan Change area, with existing vegetation consisting of exotic species sporadically placed.
-The proposed green network is to be landscaped to a high level of amenity, ensuring an open character is maintained.
+There are no natural features of note within the Plan Change area, with existing vegetation consisting of exotic species sporadically placed.
+Where possible, existing large trees will be maintained and incorporated into the design this will assist with providing an established feel to the development and additional amenity.
+The proposed green network is to be landscaped to a high level of amenity, ensuring an open character is maintained close to higher density housing and allowing future residents to easily access the new reserve across Birchs.
+Road.
 The incorporation of shared pedestrian / cyclist networks through these corridors will allow for a high level of natural surveillance across the public spaces.
-Paths and green links will link through to Birchs Road and the future recreation reserve.